replicatedhq/help-center/content/docs/ship/getting-started/create-licenses.md

 {{< linked_headline "Assigned Channel (Required)" >}}

 When you create a license you'll need to assign it to a release channel.
 Stable channel is intended to be used for production installations.
-Unstable and Beta channels are intended for internal testing.
+Nightly and Beta channels are intended for internal testing.
 [More about release channel management](/docs/getting-started/manage-releases/).

-{{< linked_headline "Expiration Policy" >}}

-When you create a license you can specify how the license will behave when it expires.
-The policy can ignore expiration, allow a running application to continue but prevent updates, or stop the running application and prevent updates.

 {{< linked_headline "Customer Type (Required)" >}}